 No information is available on its habitat and ecology, although it is likely to be a lowland forest species that presumably breeds in water by larval development, though this has not been confirmed.

-There is no direct information known regarding threats to this species, although clearly forest destruction might well have been a serious threat as there is practically no forest habitat remaining on Weh Island.
+There is no direct information known regarding threats to this species, although forest destruction might be a threat.

 Red List Status